- How to Make Sense of Salary Transparency - February 19, 2025

 Do you capitalize Native American?

 This also relates to the question, “do you capitalize ethnicities?”.
-Using the APA style as a reference, you should capitalize ethnicities, incuding Native American.
+Using the APA style as a reference, you should capitalize ethnicities, incuding Native American when you think to capitalize race.

 Is Indigenous capitalized?